soobinchoi54/zoomapi-java/README.md

 <br> 2.
 Run botm1 as is, based on your original configuration defined in /bots/bot.ini file
 <br> 3.
 Once the first session is properly authorized, you may test the application
 <br> 4.
 To create a new instance of the bot, terminate the run on the first bot
 <br> 5.
 Duplicate /bots/bot.ini configuration file in the same file directory.
-Remaning it to bot2.ini
+Renaming it to bot2.ini
 <br> 6.
 In the second configuration file, specify secondary client id and client secret credentials
 <br> 7.
 In the /bots/botm1.java file, edit the file path to the name of your new config file
 <br> ![New Session](/pics/m5/new-session.png)